 Gunite and Shotcrete Construction

-South Shore Gunite Pools & Spas, Inc. also does gunite and shotcrete construction projects such as seismic retrofits, bridge repair, soil stabilization, dam grouting, masonry wall reinforcement, fieldstone wall reinforcement, and any other type of application that can use vertical or overhead gunite.
+South Shore Gunite Pools & Spas, Inc. also does gunite and shotcrete construction projects such as seismic retrofits, soil stabilization, masonry wall reinforcement, fieldstone wall reinforcement, and any other type of application that can use vertical or overhead gunite.
 Gunite can be used for many projects other than swimming pools and is very effective.
 When an existing surface needs more strength just add gunite.
 With gunite or shotcrete on an existing surface little to no formwork is required unlike conventional concrete.

 The big advantage to shotcrete or gunite over conventional concrete is time and materials..
 Shotcrete and gunite require little to no forms at all where regular concrete requires extensive formwork.
 Forms add multiple trips to the job before and after the concrete is installed.
 With the use of gunite once the damaged structure is prepared and cleaned, the same way it would be for regular concrete, the gunite process can begin.
 Once the gunite process is done the repair is complete.
 Forms a lot of the time end up becoming trash when they are stripped, less forms mean less trash and a greener construction.
 Shotcrete has the potential to score significant LEED points due to the lack of forming materials necessary to complete many jobs.